 However, we cannot ignore that there have been security concerns noted in the media, together with situations we have been able to create whilst testing the Zoom app and updates from Zoom themselves.
 Thankfully, Zoom themselves have changed their default policies to stop a number of the concerns occurring in the first place, but if Church of Scotland congregations or departments are to continue to use Zoom they should do so in the safest way possible.
 We have created a guide to help you set up a Zoom meeting that is as safe and secure as possible.

 Use of church buildings

 Current instructions from Government state that church buildings can now begin to consider reopening for communal worship, as well as private prayer, funerals, marriage ceremonies and baptisms, and the Church of Scotland guidelines state that this can only happen following a robust process of decision making by minister, Kirk Session and Presbytery.
 It should not be assumed that your local church is open for prayer at this time.
 However, there are also government exemptions within the regulations that allow a number of churches to be used to support vulnerable members of their congregation and the wider community.
 This is either through arrangement with other agencies such as food banks, or by providing cooked meals for the homeless.
-In light of the recent instructions by the UK Government and the updated guidance from the Ministry of Housing, Communities and Local Government, the following activities would be a permitted in church buildings:
+In light of the recent instructions by the UK Government and the updated guidance from the Ministry of Housing, Communities and Local Government, the following activities are permitted in church buildings:

 - Congregational services, including pre-arranged or scheduled acts of worship and communal prayer